Report: No illegal meds in deaths of horses at Santa Anita

 LOS ANGELES (AP) — A report released Tuesday by the California Horse Racing Board on a spate of horse deaths at Santa Anita found that no illegal medications were used on the animals and 39% percent of the 23 fatalities occurred on surfaces affected by wet weather.

 The long-awaited report focused on 23 deaths as a result of racing or training between Dec.
 30, 2018, and March 31, 2019.
+Seven more deaths occurred from April 1-June 23, 2013, but weren't included in the report.
+Another seven deaths occurred at the fall meet last year, including Mongolian Groom in the Breeders' Cup Classic on national television.
 The fatalities roiled the industry and led track owner The Stronach Group to institute several reforms involving safety and medication.

+Nine fatalities have occurred this year at the track in Arcadia, where a decline in the horse population has led to fewer races being run.

+“There has been a 64% reduction in catastrophic injuries at Santa Anita Park this year, and we have not had a single fatality during racing on our main track for the entirety of this season,” The Stronach Group said in a statement Tuesday.
+“While the first number represents a positive development, the second number is always the goal.
+We welcome the opportunity to work together with our industry partners to implement the suggested reforms and to make 2020 a year we can all be proud of.”

 The report found that 19 of 22 horses' catastrophic musculoskeletal injuries (CMI) included proximal sesamoid bone fractures, which are related to racing and training intensity.
 Twenty-one of those 22 cases showed “evidence of pre-existing pathology” that is presumed to be associated with high exercise intensity, which predisposes horses with CMI to catastrophic injury.